“Food is symbolic of love when words are inadequate.” —Alan D. Wolfelt

 In fact, there is nothing coincidental about the connection between food, love and romance and the connection between these perennial entities is never stronger than on Valentine’s Day.

-Using my social media connections, I asked a number of dietitians & nutrition professionals to define their ideal romantic meal, there answers confirmed what I suspected; the way to a woman’s heart is through her stomach.
+Using my social media connections, I asked a number of dietitians & nutrition professionals to define their ideal romantic meal, there answers confirmed what I suspected; the way to someone’s heart is through their stomach.

 “Because every aspect of my life revolves around food, it makes sense that I would express my adoration for another in food as well!”

 “The way to my heart is definitely my stomach”

 Let’s take a look at the major themes I retrieved from my respondents.

 1. It doesn’t need to be anything fancy: One of the major themes that I encountered in my participants responses is a dismissal of the notion that fancy elaborate dinners are a perquisite for a happy and healthy valentines day.
 In fact, many of these simpler dishes that were suggested weren’t necessarily all that healthy either.

 “ Honestly, if a guy took me out for a really great hamburger for Valentines’ Day and he was ok with me getting a little food on my face, maybe even thinks it’s cute.
 That’s a winner”